ITHACA-FV/ITHACA-FV/README.md

 * [**Tutorial 3**](https://mathlab.github.io/ITHACA-FV/03steadyNS_8C-example.html) In this tutorial is implemented the development of a parametrized POD-Galerkin ROM for a steady NS-problem.
 The parametrization is on the viscosity.
 The OpenFOAM full order problem is based on **simpleFoam**.
 * [**Tutorial 4**](https://mathlab.github.io/ITHACA-FV/04unsteadyNS_8C-example.html) In this tutorial is implemented the development of a parametrized POD-Galerkin method for an unsteady Navier-Stokes problem.
 The parametrization is on the viscosity.
 The OpenFOAM full order problem is based on **pimpleFoam**.

+* [**Tutorial 8**](https://mathlab.github.io/ITHACA-FV/08DEIM_8C-example.html) In this tutorial we propose an example concerning the usage of the Discrete Empirical Interpolation Methods for the reconstruction of a non-linear function.
+In this case we do not perform model reduction but we test just the motodology a non-linear function.

+* [**Tutorial 9**](https://mathlab.github.io/ITHACA-FV/09DEIM_ROM_8C-example.html) In this tutorial we propose an example concerning the usage of the Discrete Empirical Interpolation Methods for model reduction purposes.
+The non-linearity is in the forcing term of a heat transfer problem.
+The OpenFOAM full order problem is based on **laplacianFoam**.

 ### 4. Authors and contributors
 **ITHACA-FV** is currently developed and mantained at [SISSA mathLab](http://mathlab.sissa.it/) by [Dr. Giovanni Stabile](mailto:gstabile@sissa.it) under the supervision of [Prof. Gianluigi Rozza](mailto:gianluigi.rozza@sissa.it)